Frequently Asked Questions:

 What kind of wait list do you have?

-We sold out our A & B Litters early and had some folks wait as long as 2 years for a puppy from us.
+We sold out our previous Litters early and had some folks wait as long as 2 years for a puppy from us.
 It's not uncommon to wait eight months, a year or more for a puppy with the pedigree you want.
 If you find a breeder your happy with, it's worth the wait to get a dog from a reputable breeder.

 Do you expect to have additional Litters?

 There are a lot of variables to consider in that question.
 Like we said, this is something we want to do for the next 30+ years.
 However, I can not in good faith say we'll have additional litters with Pepper.
 If Pepper is healthy, the puppies thrive and are excellent examples of the breed then the answer is "YES."
-We've made the decision not to breed Chili and are quite a ways off with Sage at this point.
+We've made the decision not to breed Chili and will continue to strive to make the best decision we can as we look at retiring Pepper from breeding in the near future.
 Again, we're in this for the long haul and will never breed a dog that we do not think contributes positively to the gene pool for these amazing dogs.

 Why do we ask so many questions to prospective buyers and do you have to answer them?